ojilles/jilles.net/_posts/2006-08-27-map-of-westendorf.md

 <a href="http://www.mesnerwirt.at/zimmemesnerwirt56k.htm">room</a>, <a
 href="http://www.mesnerwirt.at/wellnessmesnerwirt56k.htm">wellness</a>, <a
 href="http://www.mesnerwirt.at/restaurantmesnerwirt56k.htm">restaurant</a> - we
-have aten here a lot over the last couple of years, great atmosphere!, and the (in-)famous <a href="http://www.mesnerwirt.at/kellermesnerwirt56k.htm">Kellerbar</a>!)
+have eaten here a lot over the last couple of years, great atmosphere!, and the (in-)famous <a href="http://www.mesnerwirt.at/kellermesnerwirt56k.htm">Kellerbar</a>!)